tosinshada/blog/src/data/blog/building-toy-100k-tps-financial-ledger.md

 - Traditional REST API with database: ~1-5k TPS
 - Actor frameworks: ~20-50k TPS (depending on message complexity)

+**Important caveat**: These benchmarks represent the current implementation with basic WAL durability.
+When full production features are added (proper consensus protocol, comprehensive error handling, monitoring, snapshotting, and replication), throughput will decrease.
+However, the architecture is designed to maintain our target of 100k+ TPS even with these additional guarantees.
+The single-threaded core and batching strategy provide enough headroom to absorb the overhead of production-grade reliability features.

 ## Tradeoffs and Limitations

 Nothing is free.
 Here's what I gave up: